marci-pires/WikiHadatac/Installing-for-Windows.md

 ## Installing HADataC on Windows

-A basic HADataC installation involves the following:
+A basic HADataC installation involves the following three steps:
-* installing required software for installing the HADatAc Console
+# installing required software for installing the HADatAc Console
-* downloading the HADataC Console code, which is hosted at this GitHub repository, and
+# downloading the HADataC Console code, which is hosted at this GitHub repository, and
-* executing its installation script.
+# executing its installation script.

 The instructions below describe how to obtain and install these components, and test if the installation is working properly.